-The advice below is primarily written for parents of a child with a food allergy but much of it will also apply to you if you are an adult with a food allergy.
+The advice here is primarily written for parents of a child with a food allergy.
+However, most of it is also relevant if you are an adult with a food allergy.

 Your child’s diet

-There is currently no cure for food allergies, although many children will grow out of them.
-The most effective way you can prevent symptoms is to remove the offending food (the allergen) from their diet.
+There is no cure for food allergies, although many children will grow out of certain ones, such as allergies to milk and eggs.
+The most effective way you can prevent symptoms is to remove the offending food (known as an allergen) from their diet.

-If their allergy is to eggs or peanuts than removing either from them is not going to have much of an impact on their nutrition.
-Both types of food are a good source of protein but there are many other alternative sources of protein.
+Removing eggs or peanuts from a child's diet is not going to have much of an impact on their nutrition.
+Both types of these are a good source of protein, but can be replaced by other alternative sources.

-A milk allergy can have more of an impact as milk is a good source of calcium, but there are many other ways you can include calcium in your child’s diet, such as green leafy vegetables.
+A milk allergy can have more of an impact as milk is a good source of calcium, but there are many other ways you can include calcium in your child’s diet, including green leafy vegetables.

 Many foods and drinks are fortified with extra calcium.

-If you are concerned that your child’s allergy is affecting their growth and development then contact your GP for advice.
+If you are concerned that your child’s allergy is affecting their growth and development, see your GP.

-It is very important that you read the list of ingredients on the label of any pre-packed food or drinks your child has.
+It's very important to check the label of any pre-packed food or drinks your child has, in case it contains ingredients they are allergic to.

 Under EU law, any pre-packed food or drink sold in the UK must clearly state on the label if it contains the following ingredients: